CSP02/The-Bot/README.md

 ------- |    ----    | ----------
-help | Displays the commands you can use | @everyone serverinfo | Displays the information about the server | @everyone
+help | Displays the commands you can use | @everyone serverinfo | Displays the information about the server | @everyone userinfo | Displays the information of mentioned user if not mentioned Displays the info about you | @everyone ping | Displays the current speed or latency of the bot | @everyone kick | Kicks the mentioned member | @mods, @admin ban | Banes the mentioned member | @mods, @admin mute | Mutes the mentioned member | @mod, @admin clear | Clears the given number of messages including the bot's message | @mods, @admins unmute | unmutes the mentioned member | @mods, @admins